DestinyVolt/D-D/Squiddle/Squiddle.md

 Waterskin, 2x 50ft of Rope, Tinderbox, 10 Pitons \
 Tool Kit (contains Thieves' and Tinker's Tools): \
 *Wrench, Hammer, Crowbar, Pliers, Scissors, Small File, Set of Lockpicks, small gears, nuts, and bolts* \
-Cloak of Displacement (BA Dodge, Prof / Rest) \
 Old Recording of a Mathemagics Lecture \
+5 Bottles of Wine (3gp) \
 Bag of Ball Bearings \
-Metal Net / Smith's Tools \
 A Gallon of Glue \
-Bag of Keys \
+Bag of Keys
-5 Bottles of Wine (3gp) \
-Azorius Charm (1x Hold Person (3rd) or Command or Counterspell)

 #### To Do:
-Setup Dimensional Anchor (Universe Beta, Capital, Oakenbranch Residence) \
-Commission Ivory Statue of Cildri and Aggy \
+(4 Days) Pick up Ivory Statue Commission \
 Get a mask for fighting in the capital

 #### Future Levels: